-The feeling of being let down by those who we’ve put our trust in, is more disappointing than it is angering.
+The feeling of being let down by those who we’ve put our trust in is more disappointing than it is angering.
 The disappointment comes from expecting your reality to play out in a way which it does not.
 The closer you are to the person who has let you down, the more disappointing it is.
-The specifics of the letdown can be labelled as secondary in importance to who it was that let you down.
+The specifics of the letdown can be labeled as secondary in importance to who it was that let you down.
 Some letdowns can motivate you to reanalyze where someone stands in your perception of who you call close.
 Some let downs can motivate you to unhinge from, argue with, and even fight against someone’s influence on your reality.

 This article hopes to encourage you to do none of the above.
 Dealing with letdowns is tough, and is dependent on the many unique particulars of the situation you find yourself in.
 There may however, be guidelines which are applicable to the varying situations of those who read this.
 The writings below aim to communicate some of these guidelines.

 Communicate the Effect of Their Letdown Implicitly

 Once you discover someone else’s act of letting you down, in whatever form that presents itself, you’ll feel a desire to voice exactly how they’ve let you down and what effect that had on your life.
 Refrain from doing so.
 If the goal is to make someone understand the effect their letdown had on you, them seeing evidence of that effect is more powerful than you voicing your opinion about it.
 Communicate their effect on your day without emotion by simply explaining the fact of the matter.
 If for example, someone promised to give you a ride to the airport prior to your trip but bailed last minute, then communicating the effect that had on you can simply include the following, “Okay no worries, I’ll just have to call an Uber.”
 In that particular example, the effect of their letdown entailed you having to call, and pay, for an Uber ride.